nglgzz/awesome-clean-tech/README.md

 > Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.

-The goal of this list is to gather a list of awesome companies fighting climate change, as well as research about the issues and solutions connected to it.
+The goal of this list is to gather a list of awesome companies fighting climate change, as well as collecting research about the issues and solutions connected to it.

 _Contributions to this list are welcome!
 Just edit the [README.md](./edit/master/README.md) (this document) and send the changes as a pull request.
 [Guidelines](./CONTRIBUTING.md) are available._